ManagedBass/ManagedBass.DocFX/apidoc/Namespaces.md

 ---
 uid: ManagedBass
 ---
-This namespace hosts the core BASS Library and simple Plugins.
+Welcome to the API Documentation website for Windows version of ManagedBass.PInvoke and ManagedBass.

 ---
 uid: ManagedBass.Enc